Mahender-Kotte/Covid-Deaths-in-INDIA/README.md

 # My_Python
-I am a Beginner and I need some assistance in creating a project using python libraries.
+I am a Beginner and any assistance in Project Creation is Appreciated.